-Excitement in the Netherlands right now is at fever pitch for F1 fans, with the news that the Dutch Grand Prix will return to the calendar from 2020 onwards.
+Excitement in the Netherlands is at fever pitch for F1 fans, with the Dutch Grand Prix finally returning to the calendar in 2021.

-The race will end a 35-year absence for the Zandvoort circuit, which on May 14 got the green light to return.
-The decision no doubt comes on the back of the huge local interest in the sport rekindled by Red Bull superstar Max Verstappen.
+The race will end a 36-year absence for the Zandvoort circuit, which got the green light to return in 2019 on the back of the huge local interest in the sport rekindled by Red Bull superstar Max Verstappen.

 Where will the Dutch Grand Prix take place?